abramhindle/truly-endless-sky/README.md

 # Truly Endless Sky

 Truly Endless Sky, helpers to aide in procedural generation of game content for the game "Endless Sky".
+Essentially this provides utilities for generating endless sky map data.

 The class `trulyendlesssky.EndlessSky` can parse Endless Sky data files like maps.txt and produce a list based output.
 The class can also maintain state and modify the map data.

+Endless Sky is an awesome game by Michael Zahniser et al. You can get it from here: https://github.com/endless-sky/endless-sky/releases/tag/v0.9.10

 ## Uses